Peach Glaze

 Step Three: Plunge Into Cold Water

 This step completes the blanching process.
-What a time saver when it comes to taking the peelings off the peaches!
+What a time saver when taking the peelings off the peaches!

 Plunging into Icy Water